 1 The cathedral being built around our split level house was so airy, it stretched so high it was like a cloud of granite and marble light the house rose up inside.
 At the time I didn’t notice masons laying courses of stone ascending, flying buttresses pushing back forces that would have crushed our

 Tom Sleigh was born in Mount Pleasant, Texas.
 He attended the California Institute of the Arts and Evergreen State College, and earned an MA from Johns Hopkins University.
-Sleigh is the author of nine books of poetry; his most recent collections include Army Cats (Graywolf Press, 2011), winner of the John Updike Award from the American Academy of Arts and Letters, and Space Walk (Houghton Mifflin, 2007), winner of the Kingsley Tufts Award.
-His new book, Station Zed, will be published by Graywolf Press in 2015.
+Sleigh is the author of several books of poetry; his most recent collections include Army Cats (Graywolf Press, 2011), winner of the John Updike Award from the American Academy of Arts and Letters, and Space Walk (Houghton Mifflin, 2007), winner of the Kingsley Tufts Award.
+His latest book, Station Zed, was published by Graywolf Press in 2015.
 He has also published a translation of Euripides's Herakles and a book of essays, Interview With a Ghost (Graywolf Press, 2006).

 Widely anthologized, his poems and prose have appeared in The New Yorker, Virginia Quarterly Review, Poetry, American Poetry Review, Yale Review, Threepenny, The Village Voice, and other literary magazines, as well as The Best of the Best American Poetry (Scribner, 2013), The Best American Poetry, The Best American Travel Writing, and The Pushcart Anthology.